 - Aids in Weight loss

 If you make a strict diet, Chayote is your essential vegetable, hoping to lose that extra weight.
-Being low in calories it is extremely beneficial for weight monitors and for those practicing calorie deficit meal plans.
-Being rich in dietary fiber it helps in preventing the pain of midday hunger and suppressing hunger.
+Being low in calories it is extremely beneficial for weight monitors and for those practicing calorie-deficit meal plans.
+Being rich in dietary fiber it helps in preventing the pain of midday hunger and suppress hunger.